Dani Carvajal: Real Madrid

 On 9 August 2016, Carvajal started in the UEFA Super Cup clash against Sevilla in Trondheim, and scored the final 3–2 in the 119th minute after an individual effort.
 During the league season, in spite of several physical ailments, he still contributed with 23 games to help the team be crowned champions.
-On 3 December 2016, after Sergio Ramos had equalised in the last minute against FC Barcelona at the Nou Camp, he celebrated the goal by giving opposing fans the middle finger, but later apologised; after nearly one month on the sidelines, he returned to action just in time to start at the Champions League final on 3 June, which they won for the third time in four years.
+On 3 December 2016, after Sergio Ramos had equalised in the last minute against Barcelona at the Camp Nou, he celebrated the goal by giving opposing fans the middle finger, but later apologised; after nearly one month on the sidelines, he returned to action just in time to start at the Champions League final on 3 June, which they won for the third time in four years.

 On 17 September 2017, Carvajal's contract was extended until 2022.
 Early in the following month, he was sidelined with a heart condition; he made eight appearances during that year's Champions League, and Madrid won their third consecutive and 13th overall title in the competition.
-In the decisive match against Liverpool he was forced to leave the pitch due to an injury, in an eventual 3–1 win in Kyiv.
+In the decisive match against Liverpool he was forced to leave the pitch due to an injury, in an eventual 3–1 win at the Olympic Stadium in Kyiv.

-Carvajal scored Real Madrid's first league goal of the new season on 19 August 2018, in a 2–0 home victory over Getafe CF.
+Carvajal scored Real Madrid's first league goal of the new season on 19 August 2018, in a 2–0 home victory over Getafe.

-The next season, he was a regular starter as Real Madrid won the 2019–20 La Liga.

-On 29 July 2021, Carvajal extended his contract until June 2025.
+The next season, Carvajal was a regular starter as Real Madrid won the 2019–20 La Liga.
+On 29 July 2021, he extended his contract until June 2025.

+On 1 June 2024, he scored his second Champions League goal from a header in a 2–0 victory over Borussia Dortmund in the final.
+He also became the first player to win six finals in the competition along with Luka Modrić.

+During the 2024–25 season, with the departure of Nacho, Carvajal was promoted as vice-captain of the team.
+On 5 October 2024, Carvajal suffered a torn Anterior cruciate ligament (ACL) along with lateral collateral ligament (LCL) and posterolateral corner injuries to his right knee during Real's match against Villarreal, he was ruled out for the rest of the season, with a recovery period estimated to be eight to ten months.
+A day after the injury, his contract was extended until 2026.

+On 9 July 2025, Carvajal made his return to action, coming on as a substitute against Paris Saint-Germain in the semi-final of the 2025 FIFA Club World Cup.
+During the 2025–26 season, Carvajal became captain of the team following the departure of Luka Modrić.